Texas State Railroad

 Mail Car Café

-Built inside a 100 year old Texas & Pacific mail & express car that straddles the rails alongside the depot, the Mail Car Café embraces East Texas cuisine and mouthwatering regional favorites.
+Built inside a 100-year-old Texas & Pacific mail & express car that straddles the rails alongside the depot, the Mail Car Café embraces mouthwatering regional favorites.
 Entrees, snacks and beverages may be savored in an outdoor setting with plenty of shade and cover.
+See our full menu.

 Interesting side story –

-In the United States, a railway post office, commonly abbreviated as RPO, was a railroad car that was normally operated in passenger service to sort mail enroute, in order to facilitate speed delivery.
-The RPO was staffed by highly trained postal clerks, and was off-limits to the passengers on the train.
-These clerks were issued Smith & Wesson revolvers to discourage theft of the mail.
-From the middle of the 19th century, many American railroads earned substantial revenues through contracts with the U.S. Post Office Department (USPOD) to carry mail aboard passenger trains and the Railway Mail Service enforced a standardized service on RPOs.
+In the United States, a railway post office, commonly abbreviated RPO, was a railroad car on a normal passenger run with a staff who sorted mail enroute to facilitate speedy delivery.
+Off limits to passengers, the RPO was staffed by highly-trained postal clerks who were issued Smith & Wesson revolvers to discourage mail theft.
+From the middle of the 19th century, many American railroads earned substantial revenues through contracts with the U.S. Post Office Department (USPOD).
 Why was this so important to the railroad?
-This profitability allowed many railroad companies to maintain passenger routes where the financial losses from moving people were more than offset by transporting the mail.
+The profitability of the mail business allowed many railroad companies to maintain passenger routes where the financial losses from moving people were more than offset by transporting the mail.